esphome-tesla-ble

 Configuration

 There are five number and two switch actions that allow the dynamic update of the polling parameters (see below).
 These are disabled by default as I recommend they should be changed through yaml but they are useful for tuning/debugging your setup.
+If enabled, their setting takes priority over the yaml definition and they are preserved over a reboot.
 Note there is no equivalent to the update_interval parameter - this can still only be updated through yaml (and so a re-build).
 The following lists them with the equivalent polling parameter:

 Hardware